seejohnrun/seejohnrun.github.io/_posts/2012-01-13-javascript-testing-with-mocha.markdown

 });
 {% endhighlight %}

-If you don't think that s out of control, you can use your imagination to see how it looks with multiple asynchronous calls after one another, but it definitely works exactly as we d hope.
+If you don't think that's out of control, you can use your imagination to see how it looks with multiple asynchronous calls after one another, but it definitely works exactly as we d hope.

 <a href="http://visionmedia.github.com/mocha/">Mocha</a> is another framework, and mine of choice recently.
 It takes a different approach to testing async: